Hayley Ives

 London

-I am a regular author of articles on tax resolution matters for professional magazines such as Taxation and Tax Adviser.
+I am also a regular author on the management of tax issues, including HMRC powers and taxpayer safeguards, for leading professional publications, including Taxation and Tax Adviser.

 What I Do

-• Technical dispute resolution and other HMRC challenges under Self-Assessment
+• HMRC tax investigations, statutory enquiries, technical dispute resolution and other HMRC challenges under Self-Assessment

 My Clients